 How do you determine the best funding options to expand your business?
 Here are 7 funding sources and what you need to consider for each.

 The funding source to start with is yourself.
-Can you tap your savings so you can keep all the profits and company ownership?
+Can you tap your savings to start your business so you can keep all the profits and company ownership?
 Sometimes that’s not possible and you’ll need to look elsewhere.